crisbee/IntroToDataPowerOnDockerLab/README.md

 a868e8dd216b        ibmcom/datapower:2018.4.1   "/start.sh"         9 days ago          Up 8 minutes        0.0.0.0:9090->9090/tcp   mystifying_wright

 ````
 >Note: This is pretty cool.
-You can see a lot of metadata here including what ports are mapped and funny names Docker will apply to containers you don;t specifically name.
+You can see a lot of metadata here including what ports are mapped and funny names Docker will apply to containers you don't specifically name (it's an option...).
 You can also infer that I wrote this lab over at least a 9 day span as one container was created 9 days ago and the other was created 15 minutes ago.

-#### Clean you slate
+### Clean you work area
-We are done with the datapower containers we have running, so we can delete them to get them out of the way.
+We are done with the DataPower containers we have running, so we can delete them to get them out of the way.
-The dockr ps command told us the CONTAINER ID of both the containers you have running.
+The docker ps command told us the CONTAINER IDs of the containers you have running.
 We need to stop the containers, then remove them.
 Insert the CONTAINER ID in the commands below to stop and delete the container.
 Stop and delete all of the containers.
-You should have 3.

 ````console
 docker stop [insert your docker container ID] docker container rm [insert your docker container ID]
 ````

-# UPDATE THIS TO SHOW THE HELLO WORLD CONTAINER AS WELL.
-3 in total.
 The commands and output will look like the following:
 ````console
 [ibmuser@localhost mydp]$ docker stop 585b4ccc4117